AMP Foundation supports our Education Program.

 The Greatorex Foundation supports our Priority Schools Program.

-Macquarie Group Foundation supports the development of a Belvoir show each year.
+Macquarie Group Foundation supports the development of A Counting & Cracking.

 Nelson Meers Foundation supports the productions of Sami in Paradise and A Taste of Honey.